Controller#

 controller_type

-# Create a Controller
+# Create the primary Controller

 controller_1 = Controller(PRIMARY)